bayramcicek/bayramcicek.github.io/_posts/2021-08-19-final-report-gsoc.markdown

 ### Thanks

-I’m really thankful to LibreOffice and GSoC for providing us this such a great opportunity which helped me gain this amazing experince!
+I’m really thankful to LibreOffice and GSoC for providing us this such a great opportunity which helped me gain this amazing experience!

 I always tried to be active on IRC #libreoffice-dev channel, and I want to thank for everybody who helped me about my questions.

-And most importantly, greatly thankful to _Muhammet Kara_ and _Heiko Tietze_ which was my mentors throughout the GSoC period.
-They always guided me everthing about my guestions.
+And most importantly, greatly thankful to _Muhammet Kara_ and _Heiko Tietze_ which were my mentors throughout the GSoC period.
+They always guided me everything about my questions.
 Thank you so much for your guidance, code reviews, time and everything.

 Thanks to everyone in the LibreOffice community for their help, I learned a lot from you :)